analogwp/style-kits-pro-readme/readme.txt

 This section describes how to install the plugin and get it working. e.g.

-1. Upload the plugin files to the `/wp-content/plugins/analogwp-templates` directory, or install the plugin through the WordPress plugins screen directly..
+1. Upload the plugin files to the `/wp-content/plugins/style-kits-pro` directory, or install the plugin through the Plugins >> Add new screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Head to 'Style Kits' page from WordPress sidebar menu.

 == Frequently Asked Questions ==

 = Do the templates require Elementor Pro? =
-No, you do not need Elementor Pro at this point.
-All the templates that are provided for free are only using the Contact Form widget (which is an Elementor Pro feature).
-But you can always replace with your favorite contact form plugin.
+Yes, you do need Elementor Pro while using Pro templates.
+Only the free templates do not require Elementor Pro widgets.

 = What fonts are you using in designs? =
 All font pairs in our templates are Google web fonts, we love typography and are always in the look-out for great font combinations.